harvard-lil/awesome/INSTALL.md

     cd /srv/www/awesome/lil; sudo python manage.py syncdb

+### Load some test data

+If you're working on the Awesome Box codebase, you might want to get started by loading a test library and a test branch

+    python manage.py loaddata awesome/tests/fixtures/org_plus_branch.json

+Your login will be test-library with the password of pass

 ### Awesome will sometimes write to a log.
 Create it and give it perms:

     sudo touch /tmp/awesome.log
     sudo chmod 777 /tmp/awesome.log

 ## Configure Apache/WSGI